trickle1231/RGBA_TexturePacker/README.md

-# Texture Packing Tool -- EN
+# Texture Packing Tool - English Manual

 This tool combines multiple texture maps into a single texture for use in game engines such as **Unity**, **Unreal Engine**, and **Godot**.
 It supports packing the following maps: